tytso/xfstests-bld/Documentation/gce-xfstests.md

 ## Get a Google Compute Engine account

-If you don't have GCE account, you can go to https://cloud.google.com and sign up for a free trial.
-This will get you $300 worth of credit which you can use over a 60 day period (as of this writing).
+If you don't have a GCE account, you can go to https://cloud.google.com and sign up for a free trial.
+This will get you $300 worth of credit which you can use over a 12-month period (as of this writing).
 Given that a full test for ext4 costs around $1.50, and a smoke test costs pennies, that should be enough for plenty of testing.  :-)